Bathtub Faucet Leaking? Here’s What to Do

 If replacing the faucet washer and seat didn’t do the trick (or you just want a new faucet), then it’s time to replace it.
 Here’s how to replace a bathtub faucet:

-Begin by following the steps above for replacing a faucet, from prying the caps off through removing the stem assembly.
+- Begin by following the steps above for replacing a faucet, from prying the caps off to removing the stem assembly.

 Turn to the Experts for Proper Leaky Bathtub Faucet Services